lurto/winfulldark_v2/README.md

 Downsides
 =============
 - If explorer.exe is restarted in the task manager, the changes will be reverted. (only with Active Directory GPO)
-- After restart or Winodws user log out, the changes will be reverted. (only with Active Directory GPO)
+- After a restart or a Windows user log out, the changes will be reverted. (only with Active Directory GPO)